 Mom rarely made Granny’s lummur.
 Instead, she excelled in baking lovely moist and extra thin Icelandic dessert crepes which she frequently served as a breakfast/brunch treat or as a traditional Icelandic dessert.

-Sometimes for breakfast or brunch she used the same recipe but cut down on the milk to make them a wee bit thicker ( see photo below).
-Either way they are delicious!
+Sometimes for breakfast or brunch she used the same recipe but cut down on the milk to make them a bit thicker (see photo below with pancakes served with yoghurt and berries).
+Either way the pancakes are delicious!

 Recipe - Dessert Crepes